Cold Start vs. Traditional Yogurt: Time, Cost, and Taste Compared

 Equipment: Do You Need Special Tools?

-🔹 For extra-thick yogurt, strain it (Greek-style).
+🔹 For extra-thick yogurt, strain it (Greek-style) as shown below.

 Milk Skin: A Cold Start Advantage